 As with my music, my artwork reflects balance, rhythm and harmony.

 I have had an interest in making art since I was a child.
-In my youth and beyond, my knowledge and skills were developed at various institutions in Pennsylvania and Massachusetts, and I received a scholarship from the Moore Institute of Art in Philadelphia.
+In my youth and beyond, my knowledge and skills were developed at various institutions in Pennsylvania and Massachusetts, and I received an art scholarship from the Moore Institute of Art in Philadelphia.

-I moved to Columbia, Maryland in 1976, and soon thereafter discovered soon after that I had a talent as a singer.
+When I moved to Columbia, Maryland in 1976, I soon—and unexpectedly—discovered that I had a talent as a singer.
 Wow!
 Who saw that coming?
 My focus shifted away from visual art to music, and I embarked on a 30-year career as a jazz vocalist.
-I recorded several CDs, and I received several prestigious awards for my original lyrics and music.
+I recorded several CDs, receiving several prestigious awards for my original lyrics and music.

 When I began having vocal difficulties a few years ago, I began to experience a strong impulse to return to my first love, the creation of visual images.
 I set up a space to work, gathered up some art supplies and got busy.